FomTarro/VTS-Sharp/README.md

 ## Usage
 In order to start making a plugin, follow these simple steps:
 1. [Check to see which packages from this library you need for your project based on your C# environment](#packages).
-    * If you are using Unity and want your plugin to be a MonoBehaviour, make a class which extends `VTS.Unity.UnityVTSPlugin`.
+    * If you are using Unity or Godot and want your plugin to be a MonoBehaviour or Node, make a class which extends `VTS.Unity.UnityVTSPlugin` or `VTS.Godot.GodotVTSPlugin`.
     * If you are using any other C# environment, make a class which extends `VTS.Core.CoreVTSPlugin`, or which has one as a member variable.

 2. In your class, call the [`Initialize`](#void-initialize) method on the plugin, which will attempt to connect to VTube Studio and authenticate the plugin.